 According to a Baltic States real-estate market research by Swedbank, ‘Annual average net wage growth in the Baltic capitals remained rapid in the third quarter of 2018’ with salaries increasing close to 10% in Tallinn and Vilnius, and 8-9% in Riga.
 With the entire Baltic region’s increased salaries, it seems logical to conclude that property prices will also keep growing.
 On the other hand, the growth in salaries has also stimulated consumption, which in turn stimulates inflation.

-Whereas the dangers of inflation can set anyone into a panic, one of the best ways to fight against inflation still lies in property investments.
-Putting your money to work for you by investing in rental properties is far better than keeping your money in a low-interest savings account.
-Considering the positive outlook of the Baltic economy, we are confident that our investment properties (providing monthly rental yield and capital growth) are a great way to increase your long-term wealth.
+Whereas the dangers of inflation can set into a panic, one of the best ways to fight against inflation still lies in property investments.
+Putting your money to work for you by investing properties is far better than keeping it in a low-interest savings account.
+Considering the positive outlook of the Baltics states, we are confident that Reinvest24 investment properties are a great way to increase your long-term wealth.
+Besides, the monthly rental yield and capital growth is a great addition to your sustainable investment portfolio.

 Economic growth in the Baltic region has accelerated to 4.2% YOY